lucadavies/LUTGCaster/README.md

 * When clicking "Cast", make sure all names have been removed from the lower down choices or else the hidden names will still contribute towards the colour of those names elsewhere.
 This is to prevent accidental clicks of the Cast button deleting other choices and causing confusion.
 * If a name appears the wrong colour, check it doesn't have any extra spaces (or other whitespace characters) at the end.
 I plan to fix this at next update (if I get around to it)

+Bugs:
+* Spam double-clicking a textbox or the highlight button can cause the flashing textboxes to finish the wrong colour.
+Save > close > reopen to remedy.

 Enjoy! :)
 - Luca, SEO 2019/20